hoppersroppers/courses/navyPracSkills.md

 1. How much time a week do you want to spend working on this?
 2. How much time a week do you think you will actually have to work on this?
-3. How many weeks do you think you will not have any time to work?
-4. When will you complete this course?
+3. When will you complete this course?

 Submit your answers to these questions.